 As social media gains ground, it becomes an integral part of corporate strategies.
 The first to jump on the bandwagon were the marketing and sales functions.
 Established brand presence on social media channels and engaged with the customers directly.
 However, some of them chose to outsource the management of Twitter Handles and Facebook pages and lost the plot.
 Running campaigns and promotions become a part of the marketing plans and to an extent budgets.
 The future possibilities look like Social Banking, with potentially unlimited scope for innovation in the financials space.

-Getting operations on social is new experiment attempted by Kotak Mahindra Bank.
-Code names Kotak Jifi it lets you approach the bank to open an account through FaceBook or Twitter, other channels will get added as they gain momentum I guess.
-The formalities to open the account still need to be followed – its a regularity requirement – no one can do anything about it.
-You can give an account opening request online and do some basic operations like checking your balance using your social media IDs.
+Getting operations on social media is a new experiment attempted by Kotak Mahindra Bank.
+The code name Kotak Jifi lets you approach the bank to open an account through Facebook or Twitter.
+Other channels will get added as they gain momentum I guess.
+The formalities to open the account still need to be followed.
+It’s a regularity requirement – and no one can do anything about it.
+You can give an account opening request online.
+Do some basic operations like checking your balance using your social media IDs.

 Should I be worried about the security bit – is my data safe on social media platforms?
 Well, I would not worry much about it because the data is eventually stored in some server that I have no clue where it is located.
-If a hacker decides to locate(s) he would locate the server – irrespective of if it is a bank or a social media platform server.
-I trust that both entities take good measures for securing my data.
+If a hacker decides to locate(s) he would locate the server.
+Irrespective of whether it is a bank or a social media platform server.
+I trust that both entities take good measures to secure my data.
 Human fraud again can happen in any of them with equal probability.

-Till then, sit back and enjoy the conversations….
+Till then, sit back and enjoy the conversations…